telerik/xaml-docs/knowledge-base/kb-gridview-style-filtered-columns.md

 ## Solution

-To style the header cells of a column after it has been filtered, you can handle the **CollectionChanged** event of its **FilterDescriptors** collection.
+To style the header cells of a column after it has been filtered, you can handle the **CollectionChanged** event of RadGridView's **FilterDescriptors** collection.

 #### __[C#] Example 1: Subscribe to the CollectionChanged event__